What is Social Legislation? Its Concepts and Division

 Social Legislation

-The common understanding of “legislation” refers to the process of creating a law.
-The term is derived from two words, “legis” and “latum.”
-Legis means law and latum means making.
+Origin: The term “legislation” commonly denotes the process of enacting a law.
+The phrase originates from the Latin words “legis” and “latum.”
+Legis denotes law, whereas latum denotes making.

 Social Legislation is a legal response to social problems while maintaining social values.”